DataDog/integrations-extras/launchdarkly/README.md

 #### Configuration

-As a prerequisite, this integration will need a [Datadog API key][1].
-Note, only Admin users can create an API key.
-Once you've obtained a Datadog API key, visit the [LaunchDarkly documentation for the Datadog integration][3] to for further instructions on how to register the API key in LaunchDarkly.
+This integration will need a [Datadog API key][1].
+Only Datadog admins can create an API key.
+Once you've obtained a Datadog API key, visit the [LaunchDarkly documentation for the Datadog integration][3] for further instructions on how to register the API key in LaunchDarkly.

 ### Data Collected